 Exemption for Corporate Sponsors:

-In accordance with the policy Corporate Research Agreements, Exemptions #2 and #3 above do not apply to corporate (for-profit) initiated projects when the for-profit entity acts as the sponsor.
+In accordance with the policy Corporate Research Agreements, exemptions #2 and #3 above do not apply to corporate (for-profit) initiated projects when the for-profit entity acts as the sponsor.

 Exemption #1 may apply to corporate supported projects initiated by VCU.
-Such projects are considered to be funded by corporate sources but sponsored by VCU and shall comply with the requirements contained in the policy Corporate Research Agreements.
+Such projects are considered to be funded by corporate sources but sponsored by VCU and must comply with the requirements contained in the policy Corporate Research Agreements.

 Noncompliance with this policy may result in disciplinary action up to and including termination.
 VCU supports an environment free from retaliation.
 Retaliation against any employee who brings forth a good faith concern, asks a clarifying question, or participates in an investigation is prohibited.

 All individuals involved in the conduct or administration of sponsored programs are responsible for knowing this policy and familiarizing themselves with its contents and provisions.

 Facilities and Administrative (“F&A”) Costs